Midway Point Park and Ride

 The safety features include:

-We will also be installing the infrastructure ready for future CCTV monitoring.
+We also installed infrastructure for future CCTV monitoring.
 We will provide an update on CCTV monitoring as the information becomes available.

 No. The facility will be open 24/7 and the car park entrances will not have gates.